Sam Raimi In Talks To Direct Doctor Strange In The Multiverse of Madness

 Image by Gage Skidmore via Flickr

 Marvel Studios has been meeting with Sam Raimi about directing Doctor Strange 2, according to a report from Variety.
-Scott Derrickson, who directed the original Doctor Strange, quit the sequel last month.
+Scott Derrickson, who directed the original Doctor Strange, quit in the Multiverse of Madness last month.
 Marvel said at the time that Derrickson would not resume his role due to “creative differences.”
 Derrickson echoed the statement in a tweet, while confirming that he would stay on the project as executive producer.

 While Marvel didn’t comment on Raimi’s possible hiring, it would be a boon for the company.
 In recent years, the studio has made some bold-ish choices in their hiring, picking directors with scant histories.
 If they hire Raimi, then that would make him the most experienced recent director.
 (Early directors in the MCU, like Kenneth Branagh and Joe Johnston, also had established careers before they joined.)

 What To Expect From Doctor Strange In The Multiverse Of Madness

 Image by Geralt via Pixabay

 Although Raimi still isn’t a sure bet–but he probably is–we do have some early details about the sequel.
 A human being purportedly named Benedict Cumberbatch is reprising his title role, for instance.
 Benedict Wong and a guy who’s actually not named Benedict, Chiwetel Ejiofor, are also expected to return.
 In addition, Elizabeth Olsen, the Scarlet Witch, will join the film for a storyline that will connect to her upcoming TV show, WandaVision.
 Rachel McAdams, however, will not be coming back for the sequel.
 There is talk, though, that Tilda Swinton will.
 The film will be a more horror-themed story that will bring the storied concept of the comic book “multiverse” into the Marvel Cinematic Universe.